xynlophyl/learning_compsci/README.md

-# learning: collection of research projects and applications
+# learning: workspace for my various learning projects.

 ### algorithm:
 - Implemenation of basic data structures, as well as applications in LeetCode questions